-Thus, space is distinct from, and exists independently of, bodies.
+For the absolutist, space is distinct from, and exists independently of, bodies.

 It is logically and metaphysically prior to bodies and events among bodies, in that bodies require space but space need not include any bodies.

 There is a fact of the matter whether a given body moves and what its true quantity of motion is.